-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 178, the Medicare Magnetic Resonance Angiography coverage policy, effective March 7, 2026.
-The section has been retired and merged into NCD 220.2.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 178 for Magnetic Resonance Angiography, effective March 7, 2026.
+The section has been retired — here's what that means for your billing workflow.

 Quick-Reference Table